Draggha/chronos/README.md

 npm install
 `

 That should be enough to get the development version working.
+The just run it with:

+`
+npm start
+`

+And open the page which will be printed after "www:".